Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.QueryReservesRequest"></a>

 ### QueryReservesRequest
-QueryReservesParams is the params for a filtered reserves query
+QueryReservesRequest is the request type for the Query/Reserves RPC method.

 | Field | Type | Label | Description |